K. Michelle: 2009–2011: Beginnings

-2012–2014: Rebellious Soul, Anybody Wanna Buy a Heart?
+2012–2014: Love & Hip Hop, Rebellious Soul, Anybody Wanna Buy a Heart?

 In 2012, Michelle joined the cast of VH1's docu-soap Love & Hip Hop: Atlanta.
 The first season chronicles her return to the music industry after several personal struggles, including an abusive relationship with a music executive.
 K was dubbed the show's breakout star, signing a multi-album record deal with Atlantic Records shortly after filming.
 She returned to the show for a second season, which chronicled the recording of her debut studio album, Rebellious Soul.
 On May 20, 2013, she released the album's lead single, titled "V.S.O.P".
 The track was produced by Pop & Oak, and samples "Very Special", performed by Debra Laws, as well as "That's How Long" performed by The Chi-Lites.
 "V.S.O.P." reached at number 89 on the US Hot 100 Singles and number 27 on the US Billboard Hot R&B/Hip-Hop Songs charts.
 Its music video, directed by Benny Boom, was released on June 29, 2013.
 Rebellious Soul was released on August 13, 2013, debuting at number 2 on the U.S. Billboard 200 and number one on the U.S. Top R&B/Hip-Hop Albums charts, with first-week sales of 72,000 copies in the United States.
 As of December 2014, Rebellious Soul has sold over 260,000 copies.

 On November 4, 2013, K. Michelle headlined her first tour, The Rebellious Soul Tour, presented by BET Music Matters.
 The 19 city tour kicked off in San Francisco and ended December 3, 2013 in Boston.
 It included stops in Los Angeles, Houston, Chicago, and Atlanta.
 Opening acts featured Chris Brown protégé Sevyn Streeter and Tiara Thomas.
 On January 14, 2014, the album's second single "Can't Raise a Man" was released, which peaked at number 94 on the U.S. Billboard Hot 100 and number 23 on the Hot R&B/Hip-Hop Songs charts.